bachvtuan/Golang-Mongodb-Transaction-Example/README.md

 ```
 I want to create 500 requests and there are 100 requests happend at the same time.

+## Alternative method:

+This method can be applied for other programming language.
+The idea is we should implement queue for it.

+Each payment is processed one by one.Take a look at queue_code.go.
+I have implemented 2 channels.
+The first one is input channel and other one is output channel.

 **Result :**

 _**Unsafe code:**_
 I can withdraw 500 times without any error, so actuall the money I will get is 500 * 50 = 25000USD meanwhile previous my balance is 1000USD.

 _**Safe code:**_
 I can withdraw 20 times, Remain requests will be shown "out_of_balance".
-That's what we want.
+I watched the console log and see the result as expected.

+_**Queue method:**_

+I generated 10 accounts, each account has 1000USD.
+The the maxinum successful withdraw times are 200 ( 20/user * 10 ).
+I watched the console log and see the result as expected too.

 ## Benmarch log